tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/india.rst

 .. _india/e-invoicing-configuration:

-Configuration in Odoo
+Configuration in CoquiAPPs
 ~~~~~~~~~~~~~~~~~~~~~

-To enable the e-Invoice service in Odoo, go to :menuselection:`Accounting --> Configuration -->
+To enable the e-Invoice service in CoquiAPPs, go to :menuselection:`Accounting --> Configuration -->
 Settings --> Indian Electronic Invoicing`, and enter the :guilabel:`Username` and
 :guilabel:`Password` previously set for the API.